Demographics of Liverpool: Malaysians

+Somalis

 Somalis number in the thousands in Liverpool, and are one of the city's longest established ethnic minority groups.
 According to the 2001 census, 678 Somali-born individuals were living in Liverpool, but unofficial estimates place the figure between 4,000 and 9,000 inhabitants.
 While many Somalis arrived in Liverpool seeking asylum after the outbreak of the Somali Civil War in 1991, there has been a presence of Somalis in the city since the 19th century, when many came to Liverpool to work for the British Navy, often by way of the former British Somaliland protectorate.
 Today, Liverpool City Council and local services offer information and help in the Somali language (this is alongside information in English and 15 other common languages in Liverpool).
 The majority of Liverpool's Somali community reside in Toxteth, where there are numerous Somali-run businesses and community groups.
 In 2004, a local social worker, Mohamed "Jimmy" Ali, became the UK's first Somali councillor, although he has since lost his seat.